 Passwordless administration only requires two preliminary steps within any organization to move it from concept to reality:

-- Identity which tasks require administrative privileges to operate
+- Identify which tasks require administrative privileges to operate

 - Identify which users need to execute them.

-To learn how BeyondTrust’s PAM platform can enable you to implement passwordless administration, contact us today.
+To learn how BeyondTrust’s PAM platform can enable you to implement passwordless administration, save on service desk costs, and lower enterprise-wide risk, contact us today.